 Speeches by RBA officials Ryan and Debelle will be watched for any clues on interest rates.

 Outlook for markets

-Commercial property and infrastructure are likely to continue benefitting from the ongoing search for yield, but this demand will wane as bond yields trend higher over the medium term.
+Commercial property and infrastructure are likely to continue benefitting from the ongoing search for yield by investors.

 Dwelling price gains are expected to slow, as the heat comes out of Sydney and Melbourne thanks to poor affordability, tougher lending standards and as apartment supply ramps up which is expected to drive 15-20% price falls for units in oversupplied areas around 2018.

 The outlook for the A$ has become murky.